e2-dunstan/CGDGameJam3/Post-mortem.md

 Another improvement would involve hinting the player about key locations and potentially having a key counter to see how many you need to collect.
 The group wanted to avoid just putting lots of UI elements for these because it would ruin/belittle the atmosphere we tried to create via the lighting and sounds.

-Enemy improvements like more complex behaviours and variety
+Enemy improvements like more complex behaviours and variety Enemy pathing can be improved a lot as currently the pathing between nodes completely randomised.
+Having enemies move towards last known locations or try to surround the player to lead to increased difficulty and provide tatical options to the player.
+Having an increased variety of enemy types with different speeds, ranges or effects on the player if caught could provide more replay value to the player as each encounter will be harder to predict.

 #
 ## Gameplay